-People between the ages of 50 and 74 are eligible for a free bowel screening test every two years.
+People between the ages of 50 and 74 are eligible for a free bowel screening test and will be sent one in the mail every two years.

 You will receive a letter inviting you to participate in the National Bowel Screening Program around your 50th Birthday, or up to 6 months later.
 A free bowel screening test kit will be sent in the mail with directions on how to do the test.
 When you turn 74, you will receive your final test kit from the program.

 If you live in hotter areas of Australia, you will be sent the kit in the cooler months of the year.

 If you don’t do the test, you will be invited again two years later.

 What if I'm under 50 or over 74?

 One reason why screening isn’t recommended for people younger than 50 is because bowel cancer is much rarer for younger Australians.
 We can have the biggest life saving impact by testing all Australians aged 50 to 74.
 The age limit of 74 years is in line with advice from the National Health and Medical Research Council.